-Like most mothers, Serena Williams is adorably infatuated with her new bundle of joy, daughter Alexis Olympia.
-During her recent interview and cover shoot with Vogue, the professional tennis player even said, "We're not spending a day apart until she's eighteen."
-While she's kidding (probably), the new mom did have some very serious things to say about Alexis's delivery and the complications that followed.
+Like most mothers, Serena Williams was adorably infatuated with her new bundle of joy, daughter Alexis Olympia, from the start.
+During a 2018 interview and cover shoot with Vogue, the professional tennis player even said, "We're not spending a day apart until she's 18."
+Although she was kidding (probably), the new mom did have some very serious things to say about Alexis's delivery and the complications that followed.

 She also revealed that a side effect of her pulmonary embolism was violent coughing, which caused her C-section incision to open.
 When she returned to surgery, the doctors found that a hematoma, which is a swelling of clotted blood, had submerged into her abdomen.
 Finally, Serena had to endure yet another surgery where doctors placed a filter into a major vein to prevent more clots from migrating to her lungs.
 The athlete then spent the next several weeks recovering.